 Some cancer chemotherapy drugs, including camptothecin derivatives.
 Mirtazapine, a noradrenergic serotonergic antidepressant.

 Some MAO (monoamine oxidase) inhibitors.
 Pilocarpine eye drops and all other parasympathomimetics.
 In some rare cases, when exposed to mustard gas.
 Organophosphates.

 Certain prescription drops, such as pilocarpine, carbachol, echothiophate, demecarium, and epinephrine, can also cause pinpoint pupils.

-Side effect of a medication
+A side effect of a medication

 Certain types of anxiety, muscle spasms, and seizures, such as diazepam (Valium) or antihistamines such as diphenhydramine (Benadryl), can cause your pupils to shrink.

-Some prescription drugs for high blood pressure (hypertension) can also cause pinpoint pupils
+Some prescription drugs for high blood pressure (hypertension) can also cause pinpoint pupils.

-Exposure to chemical neurotoxic agents
+Exposure to neurotoxic chemical agents

 Research suggests that accidental exposure to pesticides (organophosphates) can cause pinpoint pupils in some cases.
 The person may also show signs of:

 - Nausea and vomiting